When I go to my favorite pizza place, there’s no question about it: I’m ordering garlic knots.

 What do you like to dip your knots in?
 Tell us in the comments below.
 And be sure to come back to rate the recipe after you’ve tried it!

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on September 15, 2010.
-Last updated: November 11, 2020 at 12:02 pm.
+Last updated August 26, 2020.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.